Microsoft Surface Laptop 2 review: The sequel is better than the original

 |15:34

 It's rated for the same 14 hours of battery life as its predecessor, but the Laptop 2 actually beat the original in our battery test, conking out after close to 16 hours.
-Not only is that longer than the first Laptop's 14.5-hour result, it's also better than the XPS 13 (2018) and this year's MacBook Air with Retina Display.
-As much as I dislike the proprietary charging port, Microsoft's charger rejuices the Laptop 2 pretty quickly -- I rebounded to 35 percent after about half an hour.
+That's longer than the first Laptop's 14.5-hour result, plus it's better than the XPS 13 (2018) and this year's MacBook Air with Retina Display.
+As much as I dislike the proprietary charging port, Microsoft's charger rejuices the Laptop 2 pretty quickly: I rebounded to 35 percent after about half an hour.

 The competition